Table of Contents

 Right sided heart failure is characterized by failure of the right ventricle to pump blood to the pulmonary system.
 This results in blood building up in the liver and the periphery.
 Signs and symptoms include increased jugular venous distension, peripheral edema, and hepatomegaly.

 Peripheral edema will occur in right sided heart failure.
 Increased capillary pressure results in a cosmetically undesirable swelling bilaterally in the lower extremities.
-In bed bound patients, they can have pitting edema up the back.
+In bed bound patients, they can have pitting edema on the back.
 It is pitting due to it having a low colloid content.

 Signs and symptoms include swollen lower extremities, difficulty with ambulation, stasis dermatitis, and lasting tense edema.
 Treatment can include positional changes where the lower limbs are elevated for 30 minutes up to four times a day, compression stockings, and a reduction in dietary salt intake.
 Medical treatment includes diuretics such as furosemide.